Shilong-Su/new-research-group/content/post/24-04-06-30th Symposium/index.md

   focal_point: 'top'
 ---

-Shilong attended the online poster session of 30th HK grad symposium, sharing his recent research progress.
+Shilong attended the online poster session of _The 30th Symposium on Chemistry Postgraduate Research in Hong Kong_, sharing his recent research progress.